 - Create a new page where you want the socialist block to appear; I’m assuming you want this on a separate page, but you could equally add the code to your index template somewhere.
 If you’re going for a separate page, duplicate your existing page template and call it “page-slug.php” where slug is the permalink that WordPress gave your new page (that is, the title, with dashes for spaces and common words removed).

 - Edit the page to strip out WordPress loop content; we want a basic layout with meta info and such.

 Open the special page template you created earlier and paste in the following code to the main content area.
 Change the style of the socialist DIV to suit your theme; I found not specifying width broke the layout, but that may have been particular to my theme.
 The code below is preprogrammed to some of my own social update sources; of course, you’ll want to change the various IDs to your own.
 For the exact format or any additional parameters, see the readme file.
 In general, all you need is the id parameter.
 Start with one and work up, as an incorrect ID will cause the plugin to break.

 It could do with some more customization in terms of box size or layout, and being more robust; but it’s still early days and what we have already is really impressive I think.
 In fact, this would be a perfect to put on the front page of your personal domain which we discussed last week.

 If you’re having problems or need a hand putting this into WordPress, feel free to ask in the comments below, but do include a test URL I can look at and examine any code errors.
 For bugs in the actual plugin itself, please post a new issue over at GitHub.
 Think someone else could MakeUseOf this awesome jQuery socialize plugin?
-Then share using the buttons below to tell the world; and get points in the process.
+Then share using the buttons below to tell the world.